Ad

 Mike Smith

-Smith expected to start in goal for the Coyotes.
+Smith between the pipes for the Coyotes.

 Mike Smith